Heyuan Guangdong, China Travel Guide

 The walking surfaces can be uneven, and public transportation often lacks ramps or dedicated spaces.
 Older buildings may not have elevators or accessible restrooms.

-Specific services for travelers with visual or hearing impairments are limited.
+Particular services for visually or hearing-impaired travelers are limited.
 Rely on personal assistance or pre-arranged support for your journey.

 Local resources in English specifically addressing accessibility are limited.
 Extensive research before your visit is highly recommended.

-Public transport options might not be completely accessible.
-Consider alternative arrangements for moving around the city to maximize comfort.
+Public transport options may not be completely accessible.
+Consider alternative plans for moving around the city to maximize comfort.

 Newer buildings and tourist attractions typically feature better accessibility provisions.

-Inform your accommodation and tour operators in advance about your specific accessibility requirements.
+Inform your lodging and tour operators in advance about your specific accessibility requirements.

 Local staff can offer valuable insights and support regarding accessible routes and services.

-Contact specific venues or your accommodation directly to inquire about their accessibility features before your visit.
+Contact specific venues or your accommodation directly to inquire about their accessibility features before you go.
 This confirms suitability.